ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

   Demonstration of the hidden labels used for randomisation
 </video>

 The key thing to remember is that in the actual game, the shaded regions are completely grey.
-The css logic looks like..
+The CSS logic looks like..

 ```css
   --bird-frame-top: calc(